Oncofertility

 Oncofertility is a relatively new field of study that involves the fertility of cancer patients post-treatment.
 Reproductive endocrinology researcher Teresa Woodruff coined the term in 2006 and founded the Oncofertility Consortium in 2007.
 Since then, the question of preserving fertility has been increasingly popular among cancer patients who are still within their childbearing years.

 There are steps patients can take to help safeguard their fertility.
-These fertility-sparing treatments focus on storing sperm, eggs, or embryos before you undergo cancer treatment.
-Once you complete cancer treatment and are healthy again, the stored sperm, eggs or embryos are available to use.
+These fertility treatments focus on storing sperm, eggs, or embryos before you undergo cancer treatment or another medical procedure.
+Once you complete this treatment and are healthy again, the stored sperm, eggs or embryos are available to use.

 Sperm banking (sperm freezing) is done before medical treatment begins.
 Semen samples are typically produced privately in the office, but for males who have no sperm in their ejaculate—due either to an obstruction or testicular dysfunction—there is the option of undergoing surgical sperm retrieval.
-Once collected, the sperm is assessed, processed, cryopreserved (frozen) and stored at the Tennessee Fertility Institute’s laboratory for future use via intrauterine insemination or in vitro fertilization.
+Once collected, the sperm is assessed, processed, cryopreserved (frozen) and stored at our laboratory for future use via intrauterine insemination or in vitro fertilization.

-This is one of the newest innovations in assisted reproduction and has resulted in more than 2,000 successful births worldwide.
+This is one of the newest innovations in assisted reproduction.
 Egg banking, also called egg freezing or social freezing, takes about two weeks to complete.
 Once your eggs are retrieved, they are cryopreserved through a process called vitrification and stored until you are healthy enough to become pregnant.

 This new technology potentially allows women to bank eggs without having a significant other and alleviates the stress of immediately identifying a sperm source.
 Again, collaboration with the treating physician is critical.